-Issue/driver Present Position → Projection Impact on services Mitigating plans Environmental changes Known • Climate change and adaption will Additional planning to mitigate Continue to build to risks and hazards as environmental risks impact on known environment risks. new risks will be required. relationship with Papatipu a result climate change and hazards are Papatipu Rūnanga will be Rūnanga. and adaption planned for. involved in this discussion. • Involve Papatipu Rūnanga in response and planning where relevant.
+lssue/driver Present Position → Projection Impact on services Mi tigating plans Environmental changes to risks and hazards as a result climate change and adaption Known environmental risks and hazards are planned for. • Climate change and adaption will impact on known environment risks.
+Additional planning to mitigate new risks will be required.
+Papatipu Rūnanga will be involved in this discussion. • Continue to build relationship with Papatipu Rūnanga.
+Involve Papatipu Rūnanga in response and planning where relevant.